Disclaimer: The images in this article were taken pre-COVID-19.

 Increased access to clean water and improved education around proper sanitation has resulted in an overall decrease in the prevalence of transferable diseases worldwide.
-However, this does not mean that efforts to improve sanitation should be abated, only that what is currently being done to prevent disease is actually working.
+But while current strategies to prevent disease are working, efforts to improve sanitation shouldn’t slow down.

-While it is still important to focus on teaching good hygiene practices, the importance of good nutritional education and preventing personal harm is now being emphasized.
-Explaining the dangers of a sugary diet, excessive alcohol consumption, smoking tobacco, using unsafe cooking fuels, driving recklessly and walking across a busy highway is imperative.
+For example, explaining the dangers of a sugary diet, excessive alcohol consumption, smoking tobacco, using unsafe cooking fuels, driving recklessly, and walking across a busy highway, is imperative.

-In most low-income countries emergency response is not of the highest standards, which means that empowering individuals in the local community with first aid can help to save lives.
+Likewise, many low-income countries lack emergency response resources.
+This means that providing opportunities for community members to learn first aid skills can help to save lives.

-The UN tackles the problems of health and well-being under UNSDG 3 and the World Health Organisation (WHO) oversees the objectives set under this goal.
+The UN tackles the problems of health and well-being under Goal 3: Good Health and Well-Being.
+The World Health Organisation (WHO) oversees the objectives set under this goal.

 Global child health and primary education

-Children are key to our future success, yet many across the world do not have access to some of their most basic needs and approximately six million children die each year before reaching the age of five.
+Children are key to our success, yet many children across the world do not have some of their most basic needs met.
+Rates of under-five child mortality remain high.

 Child health and education go hand in hand.
-Malnutrition of children leads to permanent physiological damage, known colloquially as ‘stunting’.
+Malnutrition of children leads to permanent physiological damage, known colloquially as “stunting”.
 Children who are hungry cannot concentrate and, thus, cannot learn.
-Children who are chronically hungry develop cognitive difficulties, which means they might never be able to achieve their actual academic or professional potential.
+Children who go chronically hungry for long periods of time can develop difficulties in their learning abilities and concentration due to hunger.
+This means they might not be able to achieve their academic or professional potential.

-Even when children are attending school, the quality of their education is likely poor.
+Even when children are attending school, the quality of their education might be poor, or educational capacity and resources may be limited.
 This means that they might leave school without the necessary numeracy or literacy skills required.
-It is estimated that approximately 600 million children are not mastering basic math and literacy while at school.
+It’s estimated that approximately 600 million children are not mastering basic mathematics and literacy while at school.

-The UN aims to combat this trend in low-quality learning by uniting organizations under UNSDG 4, quality education.
+The UN aims to combat this trend in low-quality learning by uniting organisations under UN SDG Goal 4: Quality Education.
 GVI helps to further this objective through our child development projects in Nepal, South Africa, Fiji, India, Costa Rica, Thailand, Mexico and Laos, as well as our teaching projects in Costa Rica, Thailand, Laos, Nepal and South Africa.

 The need for gender equality

 Although women make up approximately half of the population, there have historically been social barriers to economic and personal freedom for women.
-While much has been done to alleviate this, there is still quite a way to go, especially in the developing world.
+While much has been done to alleviate this, there is still quite a way to go, especially in low- and middle-income settings.

-The UN is creating awareness around the issue of women’s rights through setting objectives under UNSDG 5, gender equality.
+The UN is creating awareness around the issue of women’s rights through setting objectives under UN SDG Goal 5: Gender Equality.
 GVI runs several women’s empowerment projects worldwide in India, Nepal, Laos and South Africa.

-A number of worrying world statistics seem to point to a severe need for humanitarian support in Sub-Saharan Africa.
-This region has the most child deaths and persons living with HIV in the world, the most extreme rates of child stunting, the highest number of road traffic deaths and the lowest numeracy and literacy rates.
+A number of world statistics highlight a need for additional support in sub-Saharan Africa.
+This region has the highest child mortality rate and persons living with HIV infection in the world, as well as the most extreme rates of child stunting, the highest number of road traffic fatalities, and the lowest numeracy and literacy rates.

-Its population is also the fastest growing, which means more and more people are affected by these issues every day.
-Some of the widest gaps between rich and poor individuals as well as men and women can also be found in Sub-Saharan Africa.
+Its population is also one of the fastest-growing, which means more and more people are affected by these issues every day.
+Some of the widest gaps between income groups and genders can also be found in sub-Saharan Africa.

-For this reason, Africa is highlighted as a specific global issue by the UN.
-At GVI we offer a number of community development programs in South Africa, which allows you to help Africa on it’s way to sustainable prosperity.
+For this reason, Africa is highlighted as a region requiring additional support.
+At GVI, we offer a number of community development programs in Africa including South Africa and Ghana.
+There are also programs in Tanzania, Zambia, and Zanzibar.